 The Scheme is a complying superannuation fund for the purposes of the provisions of the Income Tax Assessment Act 1997.
-Accordingly, the concessional tax rate of 15% has been applied to the Scheme's taxable income.
+Accordingly, the concessional tax rate of 15% has been applied to the Scheme's taxable income

-Income tax expense for the year comprises current and deferred tax and is recognised in the income statement.
+Income tax benefit/expense for the year comprises current and deferred tax and is recognised in the statement of comprehensive income.